Skip to contents

 12 0.08 0.024 3.407 0.000

-The statistics are independent of L (they depend only on the QS HAC long-run variance, not on the bootstrap), and the p-values are stable across L for this dataset.
+The statistics are independent of LL because they depend only on the QS HAC long-run variance, not on the bootstrap, and the pp-values are stable across LL for this dataset.

 Takeaways

-• uspa_mh_test() rejects only when the benchmark loses at every horizon — strong power against uniform underperformance, limited power against horizon-specific failures.
+• uspa_mh_test() rejects only when the benchmark loses at every horizon.
+It has strong power against uniform underperformance and limited power against horizon-specific failures.

 • aspa_mh_test() rejects when the weighted-average differential favours the competitor, even if performance at individual horizons is mixed.
-The choice of weights determines which segment of the forecast path drives the decision.
+The choice of weights determines which part of the forecast path drives the decision.

-• The moving-block bootstrap is essential: forecast paths exhibit natural serial dependence, especially when the same model is evaluated at successive horizons.
+• The moving-block bootstrap is essential.
+Forecast paths show natural serial dependence, especially when the same model is evaluated at successive horizons.

 References